 - A document showing an employment need, such as a conference or training program, and showing the applicant’s participation.

-A declaration, a statement from the applicant, can be used clarify the purpose of the travel request.
+The applicant should provide a statement, also known as a declaration, to clarify the purpose of the travel request.
 A declaration is not a substitute for the evidence above.
-However, it can help support a request for Advance Parole.
-Download sample declarations for Advance Parole.
+However, it can help support a request for the AP travel document.

-A single Form I-131 may be used to request that the DACA recipient be allowed to leave and re-enter the United States multiple times.
+You may use a single Form I-131 to request multiple trips.
 However, the recipient must show that each trip is intended to serve a humanitarian, employment, or educational purpose and explain why the DACA recipient needs to travel multiple times.

 Urgent Travel Requests